Kim Kardashian Flaunts Hourglass Curves In Semi-Sheer Black Lingerie On Instagram

 While she certainly modeled the elegant shades with undeniable flair, the Keeping Up With the Kardashians star was not the only one sporting sunnies – or showing off curves, for that matter.
 For her latest Instagram snap, the TV personality posed amid trio of naked female mannequin busts, all of them wearing the same sunglasses as Kim.

 The racy snaps are part of her latest campaign for Carolina Lemke, a steamy photo shoot promoting Kim’s upcoming Onsight eyewear collection.
-The new eyewear line hits the stores on April 2, as Kim noted in the photo caption, and features an array of bold, statement designs meant to catch the eye and impress.
+The new eyewear line hits stores on April 2, as Kim noted in the photo caption, and features an array of bold statement designs meant to catch the eye and impress.

 In the recently posted photos, Kim showcased a pair of dark, futuristic-looking sunglasses adorned with gold detailing.
 To model the design, the KUWTK star slipped her bountiful curves in a set of shimmering black lingerie, showing some deep cleavage in the process.